hashintel/hash/packages/engine/README.md

 * `apt-get install pkg-config` - A helper tool used when compiling applications and libraries
 * `apt-get install libssl-dev` - A development package of OpenSSL
 * `apt-get install python3-dev` - A collection of developer utilities for Python such as header files (e.g. needed when seeing `fatal error: Python.h: No such file or directory`)

 ### Project Setup / Building
 * Run `cargo build`
-* Run `./src/worker/runner/python/setup.sh` (following the instructions from the help)
+* If you want to use a Python runner, also run `./src/worker/runner/python/setup.sh` and follow the instructions from the help

 ### Running for development
 > **WIP** - This section is a work-in-progress.
 More detailed documentation of the CLI's API will be provided.
 For now, it's easiest to test by running _single runs_ rather than _simple_ experiments.